evgenyneu/watch-kit-app-demo/README.md

 # Creating an Apple Watch app in Swift

-This is the source code for this tutorial video:
+This is the source code for this video tutorial: http://youtu.be/vTuy7pi1Q54

 This demo Apple Watch app that has a label, two images and a button.
 Tapping the button swaps the images.